kristofvl/HedgeHog/README.md

 	- ~/hhg_logs/<HHG_device_id>/<date>/d.npz

-where 'HHG-device_id' is the number you gave in the configuration and 'date' is the starting date.
+where 'HHG-device_id' is the number you entered in the configuration interface and 'date' is the starting date.

 ## Display the downloaded data